CodingAbbas/CodingAbbas/README.md

 Passionate about solving real-world problems using data!

 Economics graduate from the University of Birmingham with a strong foundation in econometrics and statistical modelling.
-Currently building a portfolio of projects spanning credit risk scoring, fraud detection, and data quality monitoring, uncovering trends, investigating root causes, and translating complex datasets into clear, actionable insights.
+Currently building a portfolio of projects that reflect the problems and challenges I encounter throughout my career, uncovering trends, investigating root causes, and translating complex datasets into clear, actionable insights.

 &nbsp;